PrakyathReddy/solana-staking-app/README.md

 - Add an instruction to Create users and Stake, so we can store how much concrete user have staked, the timestamp of the last stake, and how much rewards a user has earned.
 - Also, we would need to allow a user to withdraw his stake with Unstake.
 - And last but not least is to Claim earned rewards.

+> We need to provide a concrete error when an instruction is invalid.
+Use error.rs to define such possibilities of error